 The Board is under a legal obligation to ensure its members maintain their levels of knowledge and understanding through regular training.
-We conduct a gap analysis of training needs once a year as part of our own annual efficiency review, which becomes an agenda item at our next meeting.
-Internal training workshops during this year were conducted by webinar in conjunction with the Committee, with recordings being made available for those unable to attend.
-This appeared to increase participation levels considerably and in future the majority of Fund training is likely to be done in this way.
-Board members will still have opportunities to attend external training events during the year and are expected to complete the online training modules from The Pension Regulator's Public Service toolkit.
+We conduct a gap analysis of training needs once a year as part of our own annual review, which becomes an agenda item at our next meeting.
+Board members have opportunities to attend training events during the year and continue to complete the online training modules from The Pension Regulator's Public Service toolkit.